pragmint/open-practices/capabilities/learning-culture.md

 ### [Generative Organizational Culture](/capabilities/generative-organizational-culture.md) - Related

 When you create a Generative Organizational Culture, you're creating an environment in which it is safe to fail.
-To know what works best, you have to find out what doesn't work and reflect on why.
+To know what works best for you and your team, you have to find out what doesn't work and reflect on why.
 Learning cultures support this approach.

 ### [Transformational Leadership](/capabilities/transformational-leadership.md) - Upstream

 Without support from leadership, learning cultures can only exist in small pockets of an organization.
-Challenging teams to question their assumptions creates intellectual stimulation, which is a key aspect of transformational leadership and supports a strong learning culture.
+Having transformational leadership in place supports a strong learning culture.
+Under such leadership, teams are regularly challenged to question their assumptions, creating intellectual stimulation.

 ### [Team Experimentation](/capabilities/team-experimentation.md) - Related

-Learning Culture and Team Experimentation have a A learning culture encourages teams to take risks, experiment, and learn from failures.
+Both Learning Culture and Team Experimentation capabilities encourage teams to take risks, experiment, and learn from failures.
 By experimenting a lot, you're reinforcing your team's learning culture.